krantirk/Sentiment-Analysis/README.md

 # Sentiment_Analysis

 ## Overview
-This is the code for [this](https://youtu.be/3Pzni2yfGUQ) video on Sentiment Analysis for the Data Lit Course by Siraj Raval on Youtube and School of AI.
+This is the code for  on Sentiment Analysis .

 ## Instructions